zendcrew/partial-cod-payment-gateway-restrictions-fees/readme.md

-=== WooCommerce Partial COD - Payment Gateway Restrictions & Fees ===
+=== PCOD – Partial COD, Payment Gateway Restrictions & Fees | for WooCommerce ===
 Contributors: zendcrew, sundayfanz
 Donate link:
-Tags: WooCommerce, Cash on Delivery, COD, COD Extra Fee, Smart COD, WooCommerce COD, Multiple Fees, Partial COD, Risk Free COD
-Requires at least: 5.8
+Tags: Cash on Delivery, COD, COD Extra Fee, Smart COD, WooCommerce Requires at least: 5.8
 Tested up to: 6.8
-Stable tag: 1.3.4
+Stable tag: 1.4
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Partial COD, WooCommerce Payment Method Restrictions, WooCommerce Cart Fees, WooCommerce Cart Discounts
+Advanced Partial COD, Payment Method Restrictions, Cart Fees & Cart Discounts for WooCommerce

 == Description ==

-[WooCommerce Partial COD - Payment Gateway Restrictions & Fees](https://codecanyon.net/item/woocommerce-partial-cod-payment-gateway-restrictions-fees/41741012?ref=zendcrew) is a powerful, flexible and easy-to-use WooCommerce extension that can be used to manage payment availability and other gateway-related cart settings based on product rules and conditions.
+[PCOD – Partial COD, Payment Gateway Restrictions & Fees | for WooCommerce](https://codecanyon.net/item/woocommerce-partial-cod-payment-gateway-restrictions-fees/41741012?ref=zendcrew) is a powerful, flexible and easy-to-use WooCommerce extension that can be used to manage payment availability and other gateway-related cart settings based on product rules and conditions.

 This plugin includes some powerful features that can be used to control **gateway restrictions**, add **extra cart fees/discounts** (per payment gateway) and implement **partial cod** (i.e risk-free cod).
 These features are grouped into 5 modules, the modules comprise **Settings & Restrictions**, **Partial Payments** (i.e **Partial COD** or **Risk-Free COD**), **Cart Discounts**, **Handling Fees** and **Order Autopilots**.